chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 If `config.toml` contains `ssh_user = "user1"`, then every node must have the `/home/user1/` directory structure with permissions `drwx------ user1 user1 /home/user1`.

 Verify the above config using the `verify` subcommand.

 ```bash
 sudo chef-automate verify -c config.toml
 ```

-To know more about config verify, check [Config Verify Documentation](/automate/ha_verification_check/).
+To learn more about Config Verify, check the [Config Verify Documentation](/automate/ha_verification_check/).

 Once the verification completed successfully, proceed with the deployment.
 In case of failure, fix the issue and verify it by re-running the verify command.